'RRR' stars Ram Charan, JR NTR and director SS Rajamouli walk Golden Globes red carpet | Entertainment

 At the red carpet, Ram Charan said it was a surreal moment for the film's team to receive two Golden Globes nominations.

 ''I have no words to explain all the hard work the whole team has put in.
-Coming from the south of India to the Mecca of films and being appreciated, it just gives us more energy to come back and do better films,'' he told entertainment news outlet The Hollywood Reporter The 37-year-old actor said he would love to work with one of the top directors of Hollywood.
+Coming from the south of India to the Mecca of films and being appreciated, it just gives us more energy to come back and do better films,'' he told entertainment news outlet The Hollywood Reporter The 37-year-old Charan said he would love to work with top directors of Hollywood in future.

 ''I want them to experience us and the world coming together.
 The cinema is coming together.
 There's a lot of downside to the pandemic, but the upside is that we all have been exposed to a lot of films across the globe,'' Ram Charan added.